 How does it work?

 DEXA machines are generally used to diagnose Musculoskeletal & Orthopedic diseases/injuries such as Osteoporosis.
-It provides information on Bone Density, Body Fat Percentage and level of Muscle Mass.
+It provides information on Bone Density and Body Fat Percentage.
 Therefore, it may also be used for sporting activities such as professional Bodybuilding.

 How to prepare